Education

 Recent budget investments

-• $242.7 million over 3 years, starting in 2024 to 2025, to increase access to post-secondary education for First Nations students through the Post-Secondary Student Support Program.
+Budget 2024 renewed investments in post-secondary education made through Budget 2019, by providing $242.7 million over 3 years, starting in 2024-2025, to support access to post-secondary education for First Nations students through the Post-Secondary Student Support Program.

 Recent progress